We are in the middle of troubled times.

 ♥ Checking on my family and friends

-Having extended family in corners of the world badly hit by the pandemic has been triggering terror like never before.
+Having extended family in corners of the world badly hit by the pandemic has been triggering angst like never before.

 One of my cousins is currently in the last trimester of pregnancy and is based in Europe.

 While we are in constant touch with her and have regular updates on her safety.